harmjanluth/botbench/README.md

 	    threadId,
 	  });

-   	  /* ASSISTANT RESPONSE GENERATION CODE */
+	  // Your response generation code here
+	  const botResponse = await generateBotResponse('Hello, bot!'); // Example

 	  // Bot response
 	  await botBenchClient.track({
-	    message: 'Hello!
-How can I assist you today?',
+	    message: botResponse,
 	    type: 'bot',
 	    threadId,
 	  });

-	  console.log('Conversation events sent successfully.');
+	  console.log('Conversation logged successfully.');
 	}

-	simulateConversation().catch((error) => {
-	  console.error('Error:', error.message);
+	simulateConversation().catch(error => console.error('Error:', error.message));

-	});`
+## Important Note
+- All incoming messages are **anonymized** to remove any personal data.
+We ensure that no personal identifying information (PII) is stored or processed.

 ## Notes

--   Replace `'YOUR_API_KEY'` and `'YOUR_THREAD_ID'` with your actual API key and thread ID.
+- API Key and Thread ID: Replace 'YOUR_API_KEY' and 'YOUR_THREAD_ID' with your actual values.
--   The `track` method captures the timestamp when called to avoid network latency in event timing.
+- Timestamp Handling: The track method automatically captures client-side timestamps to ensure event timing accuracy.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.